shanja-glinka/pythonscript/README.md

 It is **not** a complete implementation of the entire Python or JS standard, but it provides insights into the architecture of a lexer, parser, and code generator.

+> [!IMPORTANT]
+> This project is created solely for entertainment purposes and does not claim to be serious or innovative.
+The features and materials provided are intended to create a light and casual experience.
+The project is not a professional tool or recommendation, and its use is at the discretion of the users.

 ## Project Structure

 ```bash